TBC Radio

-TBC Radio is a Christian radio station in Kingston, Jamaica, broadcasting on 88.5 MHz FM.
+TBC Radio is a Christian radio station in Kingston, Jamaica, broadcasting on 88.5 FM.
 It is owned by Tarrant Baptist Church.

 TBC Radio airs a variety of Christian programs including programs that are locally produced and syndicated programs such as Focus on the Family, Back to the Bible, and Unshackled!, as well as the Children's program Adventures in Odyssey.